elenalo91/icons8-docs/docs/api/use-cases.md

 # Hero section
 title: Use Cases
-description: Check the big guys who use our api
+description: Check the powerful guys who use our API
 icon: 'hand-cursor'

 # Micro navigation